Bofors: History

 A leading Swedish steel producer by the early 1870s, when steel began to be used for gun manufacture in Sweden, Bofors initially sold cast and forged steel produced by the Siemens-Martin process to Finspång gun works, but soon started to expand into weapons manufacture.
 The company's first cannon workshop was opened in 1884.
 Bofors' most famous owner was Alfred Nobel, who owned the company from 1894 until his death in December 1896.
 Nobel played a key role in reshaping the former iron and steel producer to a modern cannon manufacturer and chemical industry participant.
 The powder manufacturer AB Bofors Nobelkrut, later an explosives and general organic-chemical producer, was created in 1898 as a wholly owned subsidiary.By 1911, AB Bofors-Gullspång had outcompeted, bought and closed down its Finspång Swedish competitor in cannon manufacture.
 The company's name was shortened to AB Bofors in 1919.

+When the Treaty of Versailles severely limited Germany from developing new artillery and banned its exports, German military companies started to offshore their R&D abroad, and Krupp, prohibited to develop guns under 17 cm in caliber, started to co-operate with Bofors already in 1919 in order to secretly engage in arms design and manufacture:

+When, after the end of the war, it became a certainty that, for Krupp, gun production would come to a complete standstill, Krupp concluded an agreement with Aktiebolaget Bofors, a Swedish firm, which made available to Bofors information on Krupp's experiences relative to the production of steel in certain fields, and especially of steel for the manufacture of guns, also a license agreement on the basis of which Bofors was authorized to duplicate some types of Krupp's artillery designs, insofar as they were not classed as secret by the Reich.
+Krupp combined with this the intention of benefiting by the experience gathered at that end.
+Bofors pledged itself at Krupp's request to permit Krupp employees admission to its works at all times and to supply them with all desired information.